Codezigineer/SVC/README.md

 They start with the bytes 0x00, 0xFF, 0x00, 0xFF, the size of the frame data (including header, 32-bit, LE), with width (16-bit, LE), height (16-bit, LE), stride (8-bit), the current frame's number (if this is the 3rd frame being encoded, then this is 3) - one of the previous frame's number.

+Each different macroblock is stored with the macroblock number (32-bit, LE), and then the data.

 Also, if the equality function that compares macroblocks is strict (the two macroblocks are 100% equal), then the encoder is lossless.
 However, if that is false, then it is lossy.

 I have a reference implementation in JS.